Indian Overseas Bank Q3 FY26: Strong Profit Growth Masks Asset Quality Concerns

 PEG Ratio

-Indian Overseas Bank's shareholding structure has witnessed notable changes over recent quarters, with promoter (Government of India) holding declining from 96.38% in December 2024 to 92.44% in December 2025.
-This 3.94 percentage point reduction reflects ongoing government divestment efforts in public sector banks.
+The shareholding pattern reveals a significant shift in ownership structure over recent quarters, with government holding declining from 96.38% in December 2024 to 92.44% in December 2025.
+This 3.94 percentage point reduction suggests ongoing government divestment, potentially as part of the broader public sector bank privatisation agenda.

 Shareholder Category Dec'25 Sep'25 Jun'25 Mar'25 QoQ Change